Osteoporosis and Stress|Causes and Osteoporosis Treatment

 Elevated cortisol levels resulting from chronic stress have been associated with many diseases.
 Among other conditions elevated cortisol levels decreases bone density.

-The relationship between elevated cortisol levels (chronic stress) and accelerated loss of one has been demonstrated in numerous situations, including cases of people with Cushing’s syndrome (where elevated cortisol levels results in severe osteoporosis and arthritis) and anorexia nervosa (where elevated cortisol levels leads to bone and muscle loss).
+The relationship between elevated cortisol levels (chronic stress) and accelerated bone loss of one has been demonstrated in numerous situations, including cases of people with Cushing’s syndrome (where elevated cortisol levels results in severe osteoporosis and arthritis) and anorexia nervosa (where elevated cortisol levels leads to bone and muscle loss).

 Studies such as these have also determined that curing the diseases, and thereby removing the source of excess cortisol production (stress), also restore cartilage, bone and muscle tissues.